 In 2016, my province (Alberta) was in its 2nd year of recession.
 The last time this happened was in the early ’80s, so to say that many people are stressed about finances is a bit of an understatement.
-In an environment where many are worried about the future, how do we as teachers handle our registration process?
-I won’t say that this year has been exactly the same as in other years because it hasn’t.
-But, there are ways to ‘recession protect’ our businesses so that we do still get students enrolled.
+We hadn’t recovered from that recession when the Covid pandemic hit.

 Remember you are more than a teacher.
 Notice I didn’t mention piano?
 You are more than a teacher.
 You are also a confidant, advocate, cheerleader, life coach, & so much more.